GoogleContainerTools/skaffold/docs-v2/content/en/docs/references/cli/_index.md

       --load-images=false: If true, skaffold will force load the container images into the local cluster.
   -m, --module=[]: Filter Skaffold configs to only the provided named modules
-      --mute-logs=[]: mute logs for specified stages in pipeline (build, deploy, status-check, none, all) -n, --namespace='': Run deployments in the specified namespace --platform=[]: The platform to target for the build artifacts --port-forward=off: Port-forward exposes service ports and container ports within pods and other resources (off, user, services, debug, pods)
+      --mute-logs=[]: mute logs for specified stages in pipeline (build, deploy, status-check, none, all) -n, --namespace='': Runs deployments in the specified namespace.
+When used with 'render' command, renders manifests contain the namespace
+      --port-forward=off: Port-forward exposes service ports and container ports within pods and other resources (off, user, services, debug, pods)
   -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)
       --profile-auto-activation=true: Set to false to disable profile auto activation